FYJNEVERFOLLOWS/Paper-Reading-Notes/Multi-channel Speech Separation/Implicit Neural Spatial Filtering for Multichannel Source Separation in the Waveform Domain 阅读笔记.md

 Unlike most other approaches that use multi-channel data to produce a single-channel output, we ask the network to output target signals at each channel.
 By doing so, we preserve the spatial info of the target sources for subsequent downstream tasks.

 ## 3.2.
 Training
 We train the network to perform a task that requires spatial understanding of the acoustic scene.
-Train the model by minimizing the L1 loss on the raw waveforms for all mic channels.
+In particular, during training the network is presented with two sound sources of the same type and asked to extract one of them and suppress the other.
+The sources are freely moving in the environment and the only discriminative feature between the two is their presence in the respective spatial regions.
+By discriminating between target and interference, the network is implicitly performing the source localization.
+Finally, we train the model by minimizing the L1 loss on the raw waveforms for all microphone channels.
+Finally, train the model by minimizing the L1 loss on the raw waveforms for all mic channels.

 ## 3.3.
 Dataset
 Segments of 3 seconds.